lukaszzielinski2003/python-cli-projects/to_do_list/README.md

-# CLI ToDoList
+# 📝 CLI ToDoList

-A simple command-line interface (CLI) to-do list manager written in Python.
-It allows you to add, remove, and view tasks, with persistent storage in a JSON file.
+A simple **command-line to-do list manager** written in Python.
+Allows you to add, remove, and view tasks with persistent storage in a JSON file.

+---

-## Features
+## ✅ Features

 - Add tasks
 - Remove tasks
 - View all tasks

-- Save and load tasks from tasks.json
+- Save and load tasks from `tasks.json`

+---

-## How to run
+## 🛠️ How to Run

 1. Clone the repo or download the files.

-2. Make sure you have Python 3 installed.
+2. Make sure you have **Python 3.10+** installed.
 3. Run the program:

 ```bash
 python main.py
 ```

+---

-# Usage
+## 🕹️ Usage

 - Follow on-screen prompts to add, remove, or view tasks.
-Tasks are stored in tasks.json in the project directory.
+- Tasks are stored in `tasks.json` in the project directory.

-- To exit, choose option 4 or press Ctrl+C.
+- To exit, choose option `4` or press `Ctrl + C`.

+---

-## Sample
+## 🧪 Sample

 ```
 ==============